 Promoting sports, education, health and global citizenship

-RUFC harnesses the power of the power of sports and the arts to promote education, health, and global citizenship among youth.
+RUFC harnesses the power of sports and the arts to promote education, health, and global citizenship among youth.
 Through community development programs, RUFC brings kids together to have fun and improve their athletic skills, promote healthy behaviors, and strengthen citizenship.
 All programs are inspired by respect, benefit, sustainability, and joy.

 When was RUFC formed and why?